jimevins/glabels-qt/docs/BUILD-INSTRUCTIONS-LINUX.md

 # Compiling and Install

 gLabels uses the CMake meta build system.
-Use the following commands to build and install gLabels:
+Use the following commands to build and install gLabels (assuming you are still in the directory that you ran `git clone` from):

 ```
 $ cd ./glabels-qt